 In the third painting, there are the words, “Your mental health is an illusion.”
-I was puzzled by this statement, and by the fact that he titled the series with a statement saying essentially the opposite, YOUR MENTAL ILLNESS IS AN ILLUSION.
+I was puzzled by this statement, and by the fact that he titled the series saying essentially the opposite, YOUR MENTAL ILLNESS IS AN ILLUSION.
 When he was hanging the paintings for his last gallery show, just over a year ago, I asked him about the discrepancy.
 He responded, “It’s both, Norman.
 Don’t you see that?
 Neither health nor illness is the thing that defines a person.
-Those are only temporary states.
-The essential self is beyond the contradictions.”
+Those are only temporary states.”

 There is a recording at this link of Davyd describing his work on the paintings: https://galeriemichaeldavydwhaleyaudio.wordpress.com/2014/02/22/davyd-whaley-your-mental-illness/

 He talks about how deeply affected he was by Hurricane Katrina, and how that event informed his work on these pieces; how our time in New Orleans in 2013 reminded him of the great pain that so many suffered, and the heroic struggles of so many to continue in the face of such loss.